 Officers & Board of Trustees

-He is a graduate of Amherst College and received his MBA from the Harvard Business School.
-In addition to being a trustee at Maine Medical Center, Bill is Chairman of the Portland Sea Dogs and the US Biathlon Association, a Director of Simulmedia, Inc., and serves on the advisory board of Specific Media, Inc.
+He is a graduate of Amherst College and received his MBA from Harvard Business School.
+In addition to being a trustee at Maine Medical Center, Bill is Chairman of the Portland Sea Dogs and the U.S. Biathlon Association, a Director of Simulmedia, Inc., and co-founder of Argos Pictures, LLC.

 Margaret M. Bush

 She has served on numerous boards, including The National Children’s Museum, Prevent Cancer Foundation, St. Catherine’s Alumnae, and Very Special Arts.
 For many years, Margaret has spoken on behalf of The Gladney Center, the adoption agency where her children were born.
 Margaret has a passion for pediatric patients and has visited and read to patients at The Barbara Bush Children’s Hospital at Maine Medical Center, named for her mother-in-law.

 William L. Caron

-Bill L. Caron is President and Chief Executive Officer of MaineHealth.
+Bill Caron is President of MaineHealth.
 Prior to his current position, Bill was Executive Vice President and Treasurer at MaineHealth, as well as Vice President and Treasurer at Maine Medical Center.
 He previously was a Partner with Ernst & Young and headed the East Region health care consulting practice in Philadelphia.

-Chris started Winxnet in 1999 and has helped guide the company to provide strategic IT direction for hundreds of organizations including medical practices and hospitals throughout the country.
+Chris started Winxnet in 1999 and has helped guide the company to provide strategic IT direction for hundreds of organizations, including medical practices and hospitals throughout the country.
 Prior to Winxnet, Chris held roles as Senior Technical Architect and Systems Engineer for Computer Sciences Corporation (CSC), servicing General Dynamics’ global technology infrastructure.
 Chris has since launched several technology ventures and now focuses on IT governance and compliance, strategic planning, and organizational excellence in the delivery and management of IT.

-A believer in active community involvement, Chris serves on the Board of Directors for Big Brothers Big Sisters (Chair - Corporate Partnership Committee), been a United Way volunteer and is an active member of his local community in Yarmouth, ME where he lives with his wife Alyson and their two children, Emerson and Dalton.
+A believer in active community involvement, Chris serves on the Board of Directors for Big Brothers Big Sisters (Chair - Corporate Partnership Committee), has been a United Way volunteer, and is an active member of his local community in Yarmouth, where he lives with his wife Alyson and their two children, Emerson and Dalton.